How the people around you shape your biology, and what happens when they're not there

 Dementia Prevention

-The Lancet Commission on Dementia Prevention identified social isolation as one of twelve modifiable risk factors for dementia, collectively accounting for approximately 40% of all dementia cases.
-A prospective study found that strong social connections were associated with a 46% lower likelihood of developing dementia.
+According to the Lancet Commission on Dementia Prevention, social isolation is one of twelve modifiable risk factors for dementia, collectively accounting for approximately 40% of all dementia cases.
+Findings from a prospective study showed that strong social connections were associated with a 46% lower likelihood of developing dementia.

 This aligns with what we know about cognitive longevity.
 Social interaction demands complex cognitive processing: reading emotional cues, maintaining conversation, navigating group dynamics.
 It's a form of continuous mental exercise that may build cognitive reserve.